rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W11.md

 - _Rods_ are primary photoreceptors under dark conditions.
 - _Cones_ are primary receptors under high-light viewing conditions.

-There are three types of cones: S, M, andL cones.
+There are three types of cones: S, M, and L cones.
 These correspond to a peak response at short, medium, and long wavelengths.

 The human eye does not directly measure the spectrum of incoming light, but three response values `(S, M, L)` by integrating the incoming spectrum against response functions of S-, M-, and L-cones.
 The brain then interprets these functions as colors.